Then there was the time that I was SO HAPPY to have bronchitis…. Who is happy about getting super sick?

 Over-stressed people, that’s who.

-Bronchitis provided me the gift of some days off resting which I needed for my own mental health more than even my physical health!
+Bronchitis provided me the gift of some days off to rest which I needed for my own mental health more than even my physical health!
 Of course at the end of the time off on comes the guilt (prosocial domain), the worry about the mess you will return to (emotion domain), the challenge of trying to stay focused on your planning for the first day back (cognitive domain), the phone calls from your concerned mother to return (oh big sigh the social domain is full of stressors) and the fact that you are still getting over actually being sick (biological domain).

 Which brings me to another related point…